 To help law firms better, UPDF offers multiple PDF reading modes, including single-page view, two-page view, scrolling, two-page scrolling, and fit screen.
 When you are reading law papers, UPDF helps you read most comfortably.

-- Edit PDF: With UPDF, you can edit text, images, links in PDF files with ease.
+- Edit PDF: With UPDF, you can edit text, images, and links in PDF files with ease.

 - Many Annotation Tools: UPDF has many annotation tools, such as highlight, underline, strikethrough, squiggly, various stamps, and hundreds of stickers for your choice.

-- OCR Feature: UPDF allows you to convert scanned PDF into editable and searchable PDFs.
+- OCR Feature: UPDF allows you to convert scanned PDFs into editable and searchable PDFs.

 - Flatten PDF: If you have a PDF file that has multiple layers, it can cause problems during printing.
 Using UPDF, you can flatten your PDF files and make them easier to print and more secure.

-When law firm staffs need to follow up on some cases, UPDF allows you to make comments on PDF documents, and sign the PDF documents.
+When law firm staff need to follow up on some cases, UPDF allows you to make comments on PDF documents, and sign the PDF documents.
 When you find that there is a typo on the PDF document, UPDF allows you to fix them.
+UPDF is the best assistant for you to improve productivity.
+What're you waiting for?
+Download it today to enhance your work.